-PASL and GE Power, both Indian companies, had a contract for the sale of some pieces of equipment (converters) relating to wind-turbines.
-A dispute arose, and they entered into a settlement agreement, which too had a dispute resolution clause.
+PASL and GE Power, both Indian companies, had a contract for the sale of some pieces of equipment (converters) relating to wind turbines.
+A dispute arose, and the parties entered into a settlement agreement, which too had a dispute resolution clause.
 It provided for “arbitration in Zurich” under the ICC Rules.
 Indian law governed the main contract.

 Some disputes arose again, and PASL initiated arbitration claiming breach by GE Power of the settlement agreement.

-- The arbitration proceedings: Parties’ common ground that Zurich was the arbitral seat, GE’s challenge to the jurisdiction of the tribunal claiming two Indian parties cannot choose a foreign seat.
+B2.
+The arbitration proceedings: parties’ common ground that Zurich was the arbitral seat, GE’s challenge to the tribunal’s jurisdiction claiming two Indian parties cannot choose a foreign seat

 Before the tribunal, GE Power’s admitted position was that the seat of the arbitration was Zurich.
 It challenged the tribunal’s jurisdiction claiming that two Indian parties cannot choose a foreign seat.
 The tribunal rejected that challenge.

-Mr Ian Mekin, the sole arbitrator, fixed the venue for the hearing at Mumbai while emphasising that “the seat of the arbitration of course remains Zurich”.
-He emphasised on it through the hearing.
+Mr Ian Mekin, the sole arbitrator, fixed the venue for the hearing at Mumbai while emphasising that “the seat of the arbitration, of course, remains Zurich.”
+He emphasised it through the hearing.
 For instance, one day, he noted, “[L]adies and gentlemen, welcome to Mumbai.
 In fact, we are in Zurich.
 The seat of the arbitration is Zurich, so the Swiss Private International Law statute applies with regards to procedural law.
 But pursuant to the ICC Rules, we are, for convenience purposes, sitting in Mumbai India.”

 PAS, the claimant, lost in the arbitration.
 The tribunal, therefore, awarded GE power legal costs of approximately INR 2.6 crores plus USD 40,000 plus interest.